opencog/learn/README-Natural.md

 Setting up the AtomSpace
 ------------------------
 This section describes how to set up the AtomSpace to collect statistics.

-The most time-consuming, difficult and error-prone step is the setup and configuration of Postgres.
-Postgres is centrally important for saving partial results.
+* **1)** Optional.
+Skip this step if using RocksDB.
+RocksDB is recommended.
+This step is required only if using Postgres.

+         Warning: Postgres is slower.
+Setting it up to work with the AtomSpace is time-consuming, difficult and error-prone.

-* **1)** Set up and configure Postgres, as described in [`atomspace/opencog/persist/sql/README.md`](https://github.com/opencog/atomspace/tree/master/opencog/persist/README.md)
+* **1.1)** (Postgres only) Set up and configure Postgres, as described in [`atomspace/opencog/persist/sql/README.md`](https://github.com/opencog/atomspace/tree/master/opencog/persist/README.md)

-* **2)** Create and initialize a database.
+* **1.2)** (Postgres only) Create and initialize a database.
 Pick any name you want; here it is `learn-pairs`.
 Later on, you will have to place this name into a config file (see below).
 ```
       createdb learn-pairs
       cat atomspace/opencog/persist/sql/multi-driver/atom.sql | psql learn_pairs